ankschoubey/old-blog/_posts/dev-life/software-architecture/plugin-architecture/2023-03-03-v1-difference-between-third-party-and-first-party.md

 categories: [architecture, plugin]
 last_modified_at: 2023-03-03T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/plugin-architecture
+permalink: /v1/internal-vs-external-plugin
-title: The only difference between external_apps and internal_features in plugin architecture
+title: The only differences between external_apps and internal_features in a plugin architecture
 ---

-In terms of usage, not much.
+## From A User’s Perspective

+First Party **Default** Apps are just product features.

+First Party **Installable** Apps are apps that can be installed by the user.

+- These apps are not enabled by default
+- These are provided by default.
+- A user won’t even know that these are treated as an app by the platform company.

+**Third-party** apps are created by third-party developers and can extend the core functionality of the first-party app.

+- These apps are not enabled by default.

+---

+## Code Perspective

+**These two types of apps are the same**, except the first-party app doesn’t need Authentication to access Platform data, while the third-party app does.

 In the previous post, I explained how we could define scopes for our resource would work.

-I took the example of movies where an app is using 2 scopes: "read:movies" and "read:userinfo"
+I took the example of movies where an app is using 2 scopes: "**read:movies**" and "**read:userinfo**"

 Let’s call this app, an external_app.